 The good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil, for out of the abundance of the heart his mouth speaks (Luke 6:45).

-Rules can be good because you can predetermine your responses, but life is not that neat, controlled, or scripted.
-It would be best to be pneumatic (Spirit-led) because that is how life comes at you.
-You can be Spirit-led if He has previously shaped your heart.
+Rules can be good because you can predetermine your responses, but life is not neat, controlled, and scripted.
+It would be best to be pneumatic because that is how life comes at you.
+You can be Spirit-led if the Spirit has previously shaped your heart.
 This kind of attitude is what you’re looking for in yourself, and it is what you want to model before your child.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.